dogecoin/dogecoin/README.md

 * [Dogecoin Improvement Proposals (DIPs)](https://github.com/dogecoin/dips) for major improvements
 * [Dogecoin Devs Twitter](https://twitter.com/dogecoin_devs)

+## Installation – omg developers 👨‍💻

+To get all information to setup Dogecoin Core locally, see [INSTALL.md](INSTALL.md).

+## Contribute 🤝

+Look at [CONTRIBUTING.md](CONTRIBUTING.md) to see how you can participate !

+Do not limitate yourself to guidelines, feel free to contribute in your own way 🚀.

 ## Community 🚀🍾

 You can join the community on different social media !
-To see what's going on, meet people & discuss, find latest meme, learn about dogecoin, give or receive any kind of help or to share your projects... some places to visit !
+To see what's going on, meet people & discuss, find the lastest meme, learn about dogecoin, give or receive any kind of help or to share your projects... some places to visit !

 * [Discord](https://discord.gg/dogecoin)